Logo

 2. Carefully compare plan details -- especially between similar-sounding group and individual, open-market plans.

-3. Retiree costs for *individual* Medicare policies purchased through Alight Retiree Health Solutions are going up due to reduced HP subsidy.
+3. Retiree costs for *individual* Medicare plans purchased through Alight Retiree Health Solutions are going up due to reduced HP subsidy.

 4. Why HP *group* plan costs are going up -- the pool of insured people and the cost cap.